 Glyphosate residues are found in the Western diet, particularly associated with transgenic food sources.
-It is estimated 90 percent of transgenic crops grown worldwide are glyphosate resistant 101 and the four main crops are commonly used as food or food ingredients for the human food chain: soy, corn/maize, cottonseed and canola/oilseed rape.
+It is estimated 90 percent of transgenic crops grown worldwide are glyphosate resistant and the four main crops are commonly used as food or food ingredients for the human food chain: soy, corn/maize, cottonseed and canola/oilseed rape.
 They also commonly appear in animal feed.

 Pure glyphosate is claimed as low in toxicity, but there is evidence of numerous adverse effects.
-Additionally, it is formulated with various adjuvants (agents) added to assist efficacy, sold under many trade names 102, and these adjuvants, while often labelled 'inert', can confer additional toxicity.
-103

-Negative impacts on the body may manifest slowly over time by damaging cellular systems, and causing oxidative stress and endocrine disruption, all general mechanisms of harm that result in insidious effects.
+Additionally, it is formulated with various adjuvants (agents) added to assist efficacy, sold under many trade names, and these adjuvants, while often labelled 'inert', can confer additional toxicity.
+Negative impacts on the body may manifest slowly over time by damaging cellular systems, including oxidative stress, endocrine disruption as general mechanisms of harm that result in insidious effects.